zmalone/chef-web-docs/source/manage-a-web-app/rhel/configure-apache/2/_index.md

   recursive true
 end

-# Write a default home page.
+# Write the home page.
 file '/var/www/customers/public_html/index.php' do
   content '<html>This is a placeholder</html>'
   mode '0644'